hellenike/textbook/docs/about/index.md

 After the "Practice" chapter, a "Language review" chapter summarizes the language section of each module.
 The summary includes paradigms, a list of vocabulary to memorize, and a list of technical terms new in this module.
 (Their first appearance in the text is highlighted **like this**.)

 The final reference offers a more comprehensive set of paradigms, and two different English translations of Lysias 1.

+The textbook has an accompanying youtube channel.
+The [playlist here](https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns) has short videos where students can listen while following the text of  the reading selections for each module.

 ### A note on vocabulary